 - See the Student Quick Start Guide for additional information on how to access EdReady.

-The placement testing subject areas are as follows.
+The placement testing subject areas are: Math, English, College Reading, and Critical Reading and Critical Thinking.
 The Reading Placement test now contains two separate testing sections.

 - Which Reading Assessment should you take?